treefrogframework/treefrog-framework/docs/en/index.md

  - Implemented a cache-store for memcached, TCacheMemcachedStore class.

 Aug.
 13, 2022
 ### TreeFrog Framework version 2.4.0 (stable) release

  - Implemented memory store for cache.
  - Updated Mongo C driver to v1.21.2.

 May 28, 2022
 ### TreeFrog Framework version 2.3.1 (stable) release

  - Fix compilation errors on Qt 6.3.

-Dec.
-31, 2021

-### TreeFrog Framework version 2.3 (stable) release

- - Fix a bug of inserting a double-type value by SqlObject.
- - Implemented log output to calculate processing time of SQL query.
- - Implemented logics to set the log format of the SQL query log.
- - Implemented the treefrog command to show settings option.
- - Modified the timing of initializing sqlite cache store.

-Oct.
-23, 2021

-### TreeFrog Framework version 2.2 (stable) release

- - Fix a bug of cache logic for sqlite.
- - Modified not to use core5compat module in running on Qt6.
- - Performance improvement.

-Aug.
-21, 2021

-### TreeFrog Framework version 2.1 (stable) release

-  - Fix a bug of calculating length of receiving packets.
-  - Added echo() function with a variantmap argument.
-  - Implement the logic of the tspawn command to generate scaffolding for vue.js.

-Jun.
-19, 2021

-### TreeFrog Framework version 2.0 (beta2) release

- - Updated the scaffold generator to generate WebAPI codes.
- - Modified the scaffold generator to generate service classes for the model layer.

-May 23, 2021

-### TreeFrog Framework version 2.0 (beta) release

- - Support for Qt version 5 and version 6.
- - Modified not to use obsolete functions of Qt.

-Feb.
-6, 2021

-### TreeFrog Framework version 1.31.0 (stable) release

- - Fix a bug of TMultiplexingServer (epoll server).
- - Modified not to use obsolete functions of Qt.
- - Added TAbstractSqlORMapper class.
- - Performance improvement.

  [<i class="fa fa-list" aria-hidden="true"></i> All changelogs](https://github.com/treefrogframework/treefrog-framework/blob/master/CHANGELOG.md)